mucommander/mucommander/package/readme.txt

 - Set Shift+F4 as the default alternative keyboard shortcut for "Make file" action.
 - Command line (of Terminal) it can be now visible in folder view
 - Authenticate with the specified ssh-key when connecting to a different path on a server via SFTP from the location bar.
-- The RPM package is now signed.
+- The rpm and dmg packages are now signed.

 Localization:
 -